agmcarthur/Biochem-3BP3/Lab_10_Machine_Learning/README.md

 **Question #3.
 What is the accuracy of your model?**

 **Problem #3.
 Is accuracy is best metric to use to evaluate your model?
-What other metrics would you calculate?** (hint: try adding the additional scoring metrics using the `Additional scoring used in multi-metric mode` dropdown)
+What other metrics would you calculate?
+Do you think this is a good model?** (hint: try adding the additional scoring metrics using the `Additional scoring used in multi-metric mode` dropdown)

 **Question #4.
 How do the additional metrics compare to accuracy?
 If they differ, why?**